aptos-foundation/AIPs/aips/aip-94.md

 - Operational Complexity: The reduced voting period requires validators and network participants to make decisions more quickly, which can increase the risk of rushed or poorly considered decisions.
 - Stakeholder Engagement: The shorter period may lead to participant burnout and disengagement, as the pace of governance becomes more demanding.
 - Perceived Centralization: A 3-day voting period might allow a smaller group of active participants to dominate decision-making, which could undermine the perception of decentralization.

+## Specification and Implementation Details

+Create on-chain governance proposal to reduce the lock-up period to 14 days and the voting period to 3 days.

+Configuration to update:
+- `recurring_lockup_duration_secs`
+- `voting_duration_secs`

 ### Suggested implementation timeline